If you’ve arrived at this page while standing on a highway shoulder while traffic roars past, I’m sorry.

 1) Low coolant level

 Look for coolant leaks on the ground under the radiator and engine.
 Better yet, have a mechanic pressure test the system.
 Check the oil level to ensure coolant isn’t leaking into the engine.
 Fix any leaks you find.

 2) Bad cooling fan

 Start the vehicle and crank the air conditioning.
 Check under the hood to ensure the cooling fans are spinning.
 A bad fan won’t pull sufficient air across the radiator to cool the engine.
 Check the fuse first.
 If it’s fine, the motor may be burned out or the thermostatic switch may have failed.

-3) Faulty temp-sensor switch
+3) Faulty sensor switch

-The temperature-sensor switch that turns on the fan may also have failed, as could the cooling-fan relay.
+The temperature-sensor switch that turns on the fan may have failed, as could the cooling-fan relay.
 Unless you’re handy with a multimeter, it’s best to have a mechanic test for these problems.

 4) Bad thermostat

 The thermostat should close until the engine warms and then open after it’s hot to allow coolant to flow through the system.
 If it sticks shut, coolant can’t flow, increasing engine heat.
 If the engine is warm, but the upper radiator hose is cool to the touch, it could mean the thermostat is bad.
 A thermostat is so inexpensive that it’s often easier to replace it than try to troubleshoot it.
 The same applies to a faulty radiator cap.

 5) Plugged radiator

 Check externally for leaves, bugs and other debris plugging the fins and blocking airflow.
-One trick is to shine a flashlight through the radiator from under the hood.
-Look through the vehicle’s grill.
+One trick is to shine a flashlight through the radiator from under the hood then look through the vehicle’s grill.
 If you can’t see the light, the radiator needs cleaning.

 Just like your arteries need to be clean to flow blood through your body, the radiator and cooling passages must be clean to properly flow coolant.
 Flush the system, replace the radiator and refill with a high-quality coolant.